Tröger's base: History

-Tröger's original research in 1887 failed to elaborate the exact structure of his new product that lead Johannes Wislicenus, the departmental director of the time, to assign a mediocre grade for Tröger's thesis.
+Tröger's original research in 1887 failed to elaborate the exact structure of his new product, leading Johannes Wislicenus, the departmental director of the time, to assign a mediocre grade for Tröger's thesis.
 Though various possible structures had been drawn for Tröger's product, its correct structure remained as a mystery for 48 years, until the final elucidation in 1935 by Spielman.

 Structure and chirality

 The nitrogen inversion normally leads to a rapid equilibrium between the enantiomers of chiral amines, that prevents them showing any optical activity.
 The inversion can be stopped by conformational strain as Tröger's base has demonstrated that nitrogen is capable of forming a stereogenic center in organic molecules.
 In Tröger's base, this inversion is not possible, and the nitrogen atoms are defined stereogenic centers.
 The separation of the enantiomers of Tröger's base was first accomplished by Vladimir Prelog in 1944.
 Prelog performed column chromatography using a chiral stationary phase as a relatively new method that later on gained popularity and became a standard procedure.
 Tröger's base and its analogs can be resolved by various methods including chiral HPLC or be made as a single enantiomer.

 Almost 30 years after Tröger's initial report, Hünlich described another mysterious product obtained from the condensation of formaldehyde and 2,4-diaminotoluene.
 After almost a century the structure of Hünlich's product was elucidated by X-ray crystallography as a C_{2}-symmetric amine-carrying analogue of Tröger's base.
 Tröger's base is a diamine, which exceptionally exhibits chirality due to the prevented inversion of configuration of two bridgehead stereogenic tertiary amine groups.
-Tröger's base and its analogs racemize under acidic conditions through the formation of iminium intermediates, that can be prevented by the replacement of methano-bridge with an ethano-bridge.
+Tröger's base and its analogs racemize under acidic conditions through the formation of iminium intermediates, which can be prevented by the replacement of methano-bridge with an ethano-bridge.

 The molecule can be considered a molecular tweezer as the skeleton forces the molecule in a rigid locked conformation with the aromatic rings in 90 degree proximity.

-Applications
+Reactions

-Tröger's base and its analogs have been used as chiral discriminators for the recognition of a variety of organic compounds and as ligand in inorganic chemistry.
-When the methyl groups are replaced by interactive groups such as carboxylic acids or pyridine amide groups a host–guest chemistry interaction can take place between the Tröger's base and other molecules including glycosaminoglycans.
+Tröger's base and its analogs have attracted much academic interest.
+They function as ligands and ligand precursors in coordination chemistry.
+When the methyl groups are replaced by carboxylic acids or pyridine amide groups a host–guest chemistry interaction can take place between the Tröger's base and other molecules including glycosaminoglycans.
 It is found that the cavity dimensions are optimal for inclusion of suberic acid but that with a longer acid sebacic acid or a shorter acid adipic acid the interaction is less favorable.

-Chromophore carrying analogs of the Tröger's base have displayed unique NLO properties and can be used as molecular switches and liquid crystal dopants.
+Chromophore-carrying analogs of the Tröger's base have displayed NLO properties and can be used as molecular switches and liquid crystal dopants.

+Spirocyclic analogues of Tröger's base (spiroTB) have been described.